npr/nprapi-wordpress/docs/settings.md

 For NPR Push Post Type you can leave the default or set it to another post type, like `post`.

+If you have configured any Permissions Groups for content you distribute through the NPR API you can optionally add them in the NPR Permissions setting.
+Note that by default all content in the NPR API is open to everyone, unless you restrict access to a Permissions Group.
+For more on setting these up see the [NPR API Content Permissions Control page](https://nprsupport.desk.com/customer/en/portal/articles/1995557-npr-api-content-permissions-control)

+Once you have all the above entered your settings panel should look something like this:

 ![NPR API plugin settings page with values filled in as described above](/assets/npr-api-wp-plugin-settings.png)